Boukos/Advanced-Data-Analysis/Final Project/Report/report.md

 ### Outliers
 Check Outliers
 ![bam1.jpg](https://raw.githubusercontent.com/lleiou/Advanced-Data-Analysis/master/Final%20Project/Presentation/pics/ada2.jpg)
+There are several outliers in our dataset, which corresponds to the reality: Baltimore, San Francisco are known for high crime rate.

 ### Interpretation of Variables Effect on Crime Rate
 Here we interpret the meaning of each parameters in our model: